ipwgml/satrain_models/models/fully_connected/README.md

 The configuration is split into two files for better organization:

-### Dataset Configuration (`dataset.toml`)
+### Dataset/Model Configuration (`dataset.toml`)

 This file contains the configuration of the SatRain dataset.
 It is used to configure the subset, geometry, retrieval inputs, target configuration, and so on.

+** added a new optional field hidden layer to dataset.toml If not explicitly specified - under hidden_layer, the model uses a fully connected neural network with two hidden layers and the following number of neurons per layer: hidden_layer = [8, 2]

 ### Compute Configuration (`compute.toml`)

 The compute configuration file contains settings related to the compute environment and training recipe.
 It can be used to configure the accelerator, devices used, optimizer and learning-rate schedule as well as training duration.

-If not explicitly specified - under [model_config.fully_connected], the model uses a fully connected neural network with two hidden layers and the following number of neurons per layer: hidden_layer = [8, 2]

 ## Logging and Monitoring